segmentio/asm/README.md

 import the main module.
-Through this mechanism, AVO does not become a dependency of programs using `github.com/segmentio/asm`, keeping the dependency management overhead minimal for the users, and allowing maintainers to freely make modifications to the `build` package.
+Through this mechanism, AVO does not become a dependency of programs using `github.com/segmentio/asm`, keeping the dependency management overhead minimal for the users, and allowing maintainers to make modifications to the `build` package.

-Versioning of the two modules is managed independently; while we aim to provide stable APIs on the main package, we may introduce breaking changes on the build package more frequently as it is intended to be ground for more experimental constructs in the project.
+Versioning of the two modules is managed independently; while we aim to provide stable APIs on the main package, breaking changes may be introduced on the `build` package more often, as it is intended to be ground for more experimental constructs in the project.